laurb9/PanoController-Firmware/README.md

 ## Features:
 - OLED 128x64 display
-- Joystick menu navigation and position setting
+- Joystick menu navigation and optional IR remote
-- Infrared remote menu operation and triggering
-- Camera focal length presets from 12 to 400mm
+- Camera focal length presets from 12 to 680mm
 - 360 pano option
 - Can operate with battery voltage from 10V down to 6V
 - Lower power usage and later cutoff than original Gigapan